 But before that, Maharaja Palace and the strawberry valley were on the agenda for a morning walk.
 To read the previous parts of the travelogue, you can follow the link above.

 Strawberry Valley, Gulmarg

 But I wasn’t sure which direction it was in.
 Whenever we asked any of the locals about strawberry valley, they just pointed in the direction of a hill and said, “It is just behind this hill.
 Shall I take you there?”
 And of course, the “take you there” part wasn’t for free.

-Everyone was painting a picture of a heavenly place so yes, our hopes were already way too high.
-Reality however turned out to be a lot different.
+Everyone was painting a picture of a heavenly place.
+So yes, our hopes were already way too high.
+The reality however turned out to be a lot different.
 As the saying goes, “Khoda Pahad, Nikli Chuhiya”